You may start to notice voles scurrying around your yard. These small rodents can be a nuisance, as they can cause damage to your garden and lawn.

 5. Clean Up Landscaping

-Another way to deter voles from settling in your yard is to keep the area clean and free of debris.
+Another way to deter voles from settling in your yard is to keep the area clean and debris-free.

-Start by mowing your lawn regularly and removing any dead vegetation, such as fallen leaves and branches.
-Keeping an eye out for any stumps or other hiding places where voles might nest is also a great idea.
+Start by regularly mowing your lawn and removing dead vegetation, such as fallen leaves and branches.
+Also, look for stumps or other hiding places where voles might nest.

 In addition, it helps to remove any overgrown grass, weeds, and shrubs from around your property.
-This will not only help reduce potential nesting sites but will also eliminate food sources for voles, like plant roots and berries.
+Doing so will help reduce potential nesting sites and eliminate food sources for voles, like plant roots and berries.

-Removing mulch can make a big difference too.
-If you have piles of leaves in your yard, clear them away as soon as you can.
+Removing mulch can make a big difference, too.
+If you have piles of leaves in your yard, clear them away as soon as possible.

 6. Garlic

-Garlic is regularly used in pest management by organic farmers, and its strong odor can be effective at deterring voles.
+Garlic is regularly used in pest management by organic farmers, and its pungent odor can effectively deter voles.

-To use garlic for this purpose, crush some cloves of garlic and place them in each vole hole.
+To use garlic, crush some garlic cloves and place them in each vole hole.

 You can also make a garlic spray by combining minced garlic or garlic powder with water.
 Strain it into a spray bottle and apply this homemade vole repellent to the soil around your plants.